ianw1974/zimbra-build-scripts/README.md

 After the patch has been applied, it builds Zimbra.

-At the end, you will find the created Zimbra archive file under ```/home/git/zimbra/BUILDS/UBUNTU20_64-KEPLER-900-20201013092939-FOSS-0001/zcs-9.0.0_GA_1.UBUNTU20_64.20201013092939.tgz``` if building for Ubuntu 20.04.
+At the end, you will find the created Zimbra archive file under ```/home/git/zimbra/BUILDS/RHEL9_64-DAFFODIL-1016-20250403212754-FOSS-0225/zcs-10.1.6_GA_0225.RHEL9_64.20250403212754.tgz``` if building for RHEL9.
 The directory name and archive file name will vary if building for different distributions.

 You can then unpack this archive file and install/upgrade Zimbra in the usual manner.